Ahmeddani/Java-assignments/m4-08-twitter-bootstrap-exercises/README.md

 # Twitter Bootstrap Exercise

 For this exercise, you will need to create a responsive site using the Twitter Bootstrap framework.
+Your mission will be to change the HTML file so the site is displayed on the desktop and the web as specified in the images.

+## Desktop Version
+![Desktop][site-desktop-version]

+## Mobile Version
+![Mobile][site-mobile-version]

+## Tips
-The following are things that you might want to keep in mind as you approach this exercise:
+The following are some things that you might want to keep in mind as you approach this exercise:

 * You will need to include references to the following:
     * **Bootstrap 3.3 (CSS)** - This will be used for the foundational CSS that is used by the site.
 See the [documentation][bootstrap-getting-started] for more information on loading the library in your page.